isacdaavid/phd_thesis_markdown/source/11_chapter_3_justification.md

 _B_. \label{lm-vs-multivariate-2}](source/figures/./lm-vs-multivariate-2.svg){width=75%}

 Yet linear regression analysis operating on separate voxels is doomed to fail (figure \ref{lm-vs-multivariate-1}).
-The unidimensional population distributions are both centered at about the same value, so no effect is observed.
-Moreover, they are extremely spread-out and look rather noisy.
-Nor can such a big range of values be accounted for by a deterministic nonstationary process systematically pushing values away, because the generating process explicitly was neither of those things.
+The unidimensional sample distributions are both centered around the same intensity value, so no inter-condition effect is observed.
+Moreover, measurements are extremely spread-out and look rather noisy.
+Nor can such a big range of values be accounted for by motion artifacts or a deterministic nonstationary process systematically pushing values away, as a generalized linear model strives to account for, because the generating process explicitly was neither of those things.

-![Simplified linear regression models and $t$-test $p$-values for the projections of figure \ref{lm-vs-multivariate-2} data on each dimension.
+![Simplified linear regression models and $t$-test $p$-values for the projections of figure \ref{lm-vs-multivariate-2} data on each axis.
 The effect of experimental conditions on single voxels is negligible (as witnessed by the models' minor slopes), and likely to be due to chance ($p$-values), as expected.
 Also by design, a Shapiro-Wilk test reveals that data distribution doesn't pass the